 - your current first mortgage is too good to replace

-Common California examples include staged renovations, bridge cash for another property purchase, or spreading out expensive home repairs over several months.
+Common examples: staged renovations, bridge cash for another property purchase, or spreading out expensive home repairs over several months.

-A cash-out refinance can be stronger when your current first mortgage rate is already high, or when rolling everything into one loan creates a cleaner monthly payment.
+A cash-out refinance can be stronger when your current rate is already high, or when rolling everything into one loan creates a cleaner monthly payment.

 Get Your Free Rate Quote